-For those of you who may just need a little help getting the forms filed with the state, the actual steps you take to form a New York State limited liability company are pretty simple.
-Here is what you do:
+For those of you who may just need a little help getting the forms filed with the state, you can just follow these steps.
+(These instructions are up-to-date as of August 5, 2020.).

 1. Check if the LLC name you want is available